sighupio/getting-started/distro-on-vms/README.md

         velero: {}
 ```

-We are also configuring Velero for the cluster backups from the `fury-kubernetes-dr` module.
+We are also configuring Velero for the cluster backups from the `module-dr` module.
 Velero will be deployed with a minio instance used to store all the backups.

 #### Auth core module